fabianofa/jquery-filter-on-the-table/README.md

 Contact
 =====

-Of course you can contact me by tweeting or direct message to @latoquita (https://twitter.com/fabianodev)
+Of course you can contact me by tweeting @fabianodev (https://twitter.com/fabianodev)